 - counting items or objects such as paving stones on a walk

 - hoarding random objects, such as junk mail and old newspapers

 - praying excessively

 If you or someone you know displays any of the above OCD symptoms to the extent that it affects quality of life, visit a doctor for an assessment.
 Some behaviours not listed here may still be OCD symptoms.
-OCD is characterised by the obsessive nature of the behaviour as much as the behaviour itself.
+It is the obsessive nature of the behaviour that’s important in diagnosing OCD, rather than the behaviour itself.

 Other conditions can be closely related to OCD, such as:

 - body dysmorphic disorder - excessive concern over a body part, and believing it is abnormal in some way